rubymonsters/ruby-for-beginners/source/11-writing_classes.md

 Since in Ruby "everything is an object", we have worked with objects quite a bit already.

-We've created numbers, strings, arrays, and hashes.
+We've created numbers, Strings, and seen objects like `true`, `false`, and `nil`.
 We have also looked at their class names by calling, e.g. `"a string".class`, and we have explored some other methods that these objects have.
-We have also talked about how you can define your own methods, and how you can call them, passing arguments and blocks.
+We have also talked about how you can define your own methods, and how you can call them, passing arguments as required.

 That means we now have all the tools that we need to finally learn how to define and use your own classes.
 And this is where things suddenly become even